5 Practical Tips to Remove Toilet Limescale Naturally

-- To clean your toilet, pour the coca-cola all over the areas where the limescale is concentrated.
+- To clean your toilet, first pour the coca-cola all over the areas where you can see limescale.

-- Leave it to work for 30 minutes and then brush those areas.
+- Leave it to work for 30 minutes and then brush the affected areas.

-- Then, add the white vinegar and baking soda for a sparkling effect.
+- After that, add the white vinegar and baking soda for a sparkling effect.

 - Leave it to act for 15 minutes.
-Rub the areas with a brush and rinse.
+Then rub the areas with a brush and rinse.

-- Spray white vinegar on the toilet surface and leave it for 20 minutes.
+- Firstly, spray white vinegar on the toilet surface and leave it for 20 minutes.

-- Scrub with a brush, and then add the tablespoons of borax powder.
+- Then scrub with a brush, and, after that, add the tablespoons of borax powder.

 - Make sure you wear gloves and a mask when handling these ingredients to avoid any accidents.

-- After another 15 minutes, add a litre of hot water and remove the offending stains with a sponge.
+- After another 15 minutes, add 2 pints of hot water and remove the offending stains with a sponge.

 4. Pumice Stone

-- Moisten the pumice stone with a little warm water and rub it over the areas where there is limescale.
+- Firstly, moisten the pumice stone with a little warm water and rub it over the areas where there is limescale.